Centerpin Fishing Gear: A Guide Recommended List

 The Best Baits For Centerpin Fishing

-The bait is an important part of your Centerpin fishing gear because without the right bait it doesn’t matter how good your gear is.
+The bait is important because with out the right bait, it doesn’t matter how good your gear is.

 I use a lot of plastic worms, beads, spawn bags, and flies.
 Knowing when to use them and what sizes and colors are best in different conditions can be a bit confusing.
 Check out these great pages of mine: